7Block Labs

 Proving the Business Case: Market Metrics you can cite internally

-• Rollup maturity matters: align to L2BEAT Stage 1+ venues that pass the “walkaway” test and document exit windows and governance powers for your risk committee. (l2beat.com)
+• Rollup maturity is key!
+Make sure to align with L2BEAT Stage 1+ venues that can handle the “walkaway” test and clearly document those exit windows and governance powers for your risk committee.
+It’s all about making informed decisions.
+More on this can be found at: (l2beat.com).

 Why 7Block Labs

-We build “compliance-up” so CFOs and CISOs can say yes, while engineers get production-grade code and tooling.
+We created “compliance-up” so that CFOs and CISOs can confidently say yes, while engineers get top-notch, production-ready code and tools.

 • Delivery discipline with enterprise artifacts:

-• We run structured threat modeling, audit trails, and change windows; our deliverables are packaged for risk committees.
+• We keep things organized with structured threat modeling, audit trails, and designated change windows.
+All our deliverables come neatly packaged for the risk committees.

 • Technical depth without fanfare:

-• Solidity 0.8.33+ baselines, invariant testing, formal specs where warranted, deterministic CI; cross‑chain state machines and “golden record” patterns with CCIP; ZK membership gates where privacy meets policy. (soliditylang.org)
+• We’re all about Solidity 0.8.33+ baselines, with invariant testing and formal specs when needed.
+Our deterministic CI keeps everything running smoothly.
+Plus, we’re using cross-chain state machines and “golden record” patterns with CCIP, along with ZK membership gates for that sweet spot where privacy meets policy. (soliditylang.org)

 • Integration strength:

-• We wire into your ERP, SIEM, KYC providers, custodians, and internal controls—so finance ops and audits are straightforward.
+• We’ve got you covered by hooking into your ERP, SIEM, KYC providers, custodians, and internal controls--making finance operations and audits a breeze.

 Relevant services: